Coffeekraken/s-table-component/README.md

 <a name="readme-get-started"></a>
 ## Get Started

+First, [import and init sugar](https://github.com/coffeekraken/sugar) into your project.

-First, import the component into your scss file like so:
+Then, import the component into your scss file like so:

 ```scss
 @import 'node_modules/coffeekraken-s-table-component/index';